pyrevitlabs/pyRevit/README.md

 ## Installation:
 [**SETUP PACKAGE**](https://github.com/eirannejad/pyRevit/releases/download/Setup/pyRevitPackage.zip)

-- Download the setup package and extract to your machine and place under a folder of your choice.
+- Download the setup package, extract to your machine and place under a folder of your choice.
 - Run `Setup.bat` and all scripts will be downloaded to this folder.
 - Setup script will create the necessary `.addin` file for Revit 2015 and 2016 to load the scripts at Revit startup.